-2022 and Subsequent Offspring Nomination
+2022 Subsequent Offspring Nomination

-- AQHA registered 2022 offspring must be sired by a 2021 enrolled stallion, 2023 offspring must by sired by a 2022 enrolled stallion. - Weanling nominations will not be required. - A \$100 yearling-4 year old nomination (online with cc) will need to be completed and paid on or before 7/31 each year. - After 7/31 there will be a \$200 penalty in addition to the \$100 nomination fee. - A one-time payment by 7/31. - For each year an offspring is not nominated by 7/31, a \$200 annual penalty is assessed. - No nomination refunds due to the death or injury of a nominated horse.

-• Yearling Nomination Fee Distribution:

-- o 10% of nomination fees will be held for office expenses. - o 50% of the annual nomination fees will be added to the payout. - o 40% will be allocated towards awards.
+- AQHA registered offspring must be sired by an enrolled stallion, i.e. 2022 offspring must be sired by 2021 enrolled stallion and so forth. - Weanling nominations will not be required. - A \$100 yearling 4-year-old nomination (online paid with credit card only) will need to be completed and paid on or before 7/31 each year. - After 7/31 there will be a \$200 penalty in addition to the \$100 nomination fee. - For each year an offspring is not nominated by 7/31, a \$200 annual penalty is assessed. - No nomination refunds due to the death or injury of a nominated horse. - Yearling Nomination Fee Distribution: - o 10% of nomination fees will be held for office expenses. - $\circ~50\%$ of the annual nomination fees will be added to the payout. - o 40% will be allocated towards awards.